-The data and information that are monitored and recorded for the previous reporting year should be submitted to the verifier as a FuelEU Report for each ship.
-Subsequently, the report submitted will be assessed by the verifier, and the GHG intensity and compliance balance of ships concerned calculated by the verifier are recorded in the FuelEU database by 31 March.
+The data and information that are recorded for the previous reporting year should be submitted to the verifier as FuelEU Report for each ship.
+Subsequently, the report submitted will be assessed by the verifier by 31 March and recorded in the FuelEU database.

-◆By 30 April 2026 (thereafter, by 30 April every year)
+♦By 30 April 2026 (thereafter, by 30 April every year)

-A shipping company can record banking, borrowing, and pooling, as necessary, on the FuelEU database after the FuelEU Report is verified and recorded in the FuelEU database by the verifier, no later than 30 April.
-In addition, a shipping company/companies using pooling, the shipping company/companies should select a verifier that verifies the composition of the pool and allocation of the total pool compliance balance to each individual ship by 30 April.
+A shipping companies can record banking, borrowing and pooling, as necessary, on the FuelEU database after the FuelEU Report is verified and recorded in the FuelEU database by the verifier, no later than 30 April.